 To some degree difficulty depends who you’re targeting, however, as we’re going to look at, making a game easy isn’t necessarily the right way for mass audience appeal at all – in fact it may be the opposite.

 The sweet spot that often gets talked about is easy to pick up, but hard to master.
 Arguably the new Smash Brothers is much easier to pick up and play for a new gamer than Mario Kart – I know because I’ve tried it out on my non-gaming friends.

 In making Puzzledorf, I tested puzzles on both veteran gamers and people who never played games before.
-If the puzzles were too easy, they all got bored.
-If they were the right level of challenge, victory was satisfying.
+If the puzzles were too easy, everyone got bored.
+If there was the right level of challenge, victory was satisfying.
 So regardless of skill level, everyone likes a challenge.

 Interestingly, the level of challenge that I used for Puzzledorf in the end catered well to both new gamers and those highly experienced with puzzle games.
 I think that was mainly due to how my game taught through design, which I will discuss more later in the article.

 How do we define the right level of challenge?
 Let’s explore this.

 Ever played F-Zero GX?
 It was my favourite F-Zero game, and also one of the hardest games ever made.
 When you lost, it felt fair, because it felt like your mistake.
 Because I told myself, “If I just practice more, I’ll win,” it kept me wanting to play, even though it was hard.
 Feeling fair is very important.